hchiam/AssistantAppWorkshop/00-setup.md

 - Click on the "View execution logs in the Firebase console" link to open your Firebase page.

 ![](screenshots/00-setup/18-firebase-database-setup.markedup.png)
-- Click on the Settings button on the sidebar top
+- Navigate to the Overview page
 - Click on the "Add Firebase to your web app" icon

 ![](screenshots/00-setup/19-firebase-database-setup-config.markedup.png)